Willy Adames Player Props: Brewers vs. Pirates

 Willy Adames At The Plate

-- Adames has an RBI in 17 of 58 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in four contests.
+- Adames has an RBI in 17 of 59 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.